Consider Heat or Ice

 Try a warm shower or bath before you exercise to help loosen joints and muscles.

-On the other hand, using cool water may help calm deep, burning pain and reduce inflammation.
+Use cool water after exercise to help calm deep, burning pain and reduce inflammation.

 Keep in mind, a bath can be for your whole body or just a part.